My Morning Coffee

 4. Nourish your Lungs with food.
 Pears are a great food to moisten the Lungs if you have a dry cough or tend towards dryness in your body.
 You can also make stewed pears (add walnuts to tonify the yang) that nourishes the yin and yang and is aromatic to help open the Lungs.

 5. Take an herbal formula to support our Wei qi or protective qi.
 Like Jade Windscreen Yu Ping Fang San.
 This supports the Lungs and prevents us from catching a cold or flu.
-Come in to see Genevieve to help you get the right formula for your constitution.
+Come in to see Genevieve or Morgan to help you get the right formula for your constitution.

 Have a beautiful Fall and stay healthy and happy!